 Fig trees are extremely long-lived, known to thrive for 200 years or more if maintained well, but the oldest known trees live far beyond the 200-year mark.
 The oldest common fig tree currently recorded is in Bulgaria and is over 290 years old.
 A famous fig tree located in a convent in Roscoff, Brittany lived to be nearly 400 years old, and it was still healthy when it was cut down in 1987.

 Ancient fig trees are found around the world (in Australia, Pakistan, and China, among other countries) and are often revered and honored in the culture.
 Are you interested in seeing one of these massive old trees?
-The the oldest fig tree in the United States is said to be the Moreton Bay Fig Tree located in Santa Barbara, California.
+The the oldest fig tree in the United States is said to be a Moreton Bay Fig Tree located in Santa Barbara, California.
 This giant was planted in 1876, and is over 80 feet high and 170 feet wide.

 How Long Will a Fig Tree Produce Fruit?